Unit Interval Orders and the Dot Action on the Cohomology of Regular Semisimple Hessenberg Varieties: Introduction

 Prior to our work, Conjecture~\ref{conj:sw} was already known for some graphs~$G$: a complete graph (trivial), a complete graph minus an edge~\cite{teffthesis}, a complete graph minus a path of length three (Tymoczko, unpublished), and a path (by piecing together known results as explained in~\cite{shareshian-wachs}).
-Teff also showed that it would suffice to prove the conjecture for all \emph{connected} graphs~$G$.
-In a different direction, Abe, Harada, Horiguchi and Masuda (personal communication) proved that the multiplicity of the trivial representation is indeed as predicted by Conjecture~\ref{conj:sw}.
-(Hearing about this development and reading the last paragraph of~\cite{ahhm}, which explains how to compute the multiplicity of the trivial representation in terms of the regular nilpotent Hessenberg variety, partially inspired our own proof.)
-They also computed the ring structure on regular semisimple Hessenberg varieties of type $(m_1,n,\ldots, n)$, and deduced Conjecture~\ref{conj:sw} in that case from the computation.
+In a different direction, Abe, Harada, Horiguchi and Masuda (AHHM) proved that the multiplicity of the trivial representation is indeed as predicted by Conjecture~\ref{conj:sw}.
+Hearing about this development and reading the last paragraph of the research announcement~\cite{ahhm}, which explains how to compute the multiplicity of the trivial representation in terms of the regular nilpotent Hessenberg variety, partially inspired our own proof.
+Full details of the work of AHHM appeared on the arXiv in~\cite{ahhm2} shortly after the first draft~\cite{BrosnanChow} of this paper.
+(Later, Abe, Horiguchi and Masuda computed the ring structure on regular semisimple Hessenberg varieties of type $(m_1,n,\ldots, n)$ in a way that is compatible with the dot action and used this to deduce the structure of the cohomology as an $S_n$-representation in that case~\cite{ahm}.)

+In addition to the above work, very shortly after posting the first version of this paper on the arXiv, we learned of the series of papers by Chen, Vilonen and Xue (CVX) studying the the motives of certain generalized Hessenberg varieties as well as the action of monodromy as they vary in families.
+(See, for example, \cite{cvxh}.)
+The context of this work is different from ours because, roughly speaking, generalized Hessenberg varieties are much further from combinatorics than the Hessenberg varieties which appear in our work.
+However, to the best of our knowledge, CVX were the first to exploit the idea of studying a universal family of Hessenberg varieties using its monodromy.